MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-limitations.md

 ## Maximum data throughput for Eventstreams data

-For Eventstreams data sources, Data Activator supports throughput up to two events per second.
+For Eventstreams data sources, during the Public Preview, Data Activator supports throughput up to 10 events per second.
 If you send Eventstreams data to Data Activator at a more frequent rate, Data Activator may throttle the input, which means that Data Activator wouldn't process all events in the stream.
+At General Availability, reflex item sources will support thousands of events per second.
+If you'd like more information on this capability include early access to previews of the higher rate if available, please post in our [Community Forum](https://community.fabric.microsoft.com/t5/Reflex/bd-p/da_reflex_).

 ## Maximum number of trigger actions